 October 16, 2015

-Enerdata developped an energy transition data visualization tool for the Insight_E project.
+Enerdata developed an energy transition data visualisation tool for the Insight_E project.
 By reviewing energy transition indicators trends in Europe, this web application allows to monitor progress of energy transition over time.

 Indicators are split in four categories: Economy, Climate and Environment, Society and Security of Supply corresponding to the four pillars of the energy transition.